diatomzone/diatomzone.github.io/ZZZNOTES.md

   - included md files should not have front matter, turns --- into divider
 - putting an includes file in a scrollbar div is much more efficient than iframe-ing a whole new page with a simpler layout
 - scrollbar box does not add top padding, simply remove margin-top from first child header etc.
+- sometimes youtube embeds don't work in localhost, will work fine on normal site

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html